zammad/zammad-org/src/sr/tutorials/docker-restore.md

 # Backup & Restore (Docker)

-This section shows some basics about the backup and restore process for a docker compose based deployment of Zammad.
+This section shows some basics about the backup and restore process for a Docker Compose based deployment of Zammad.

-If you are familiar with volume based backup and restore procedures in docker, and perhaps already use a different method or tool, then you can keep using it.
+If you are familiar with volume based backup and restore procedures in Docker, and perhaps already use a different method or tool, then you can keep using it.
 A backup would typically mean shutting down the stack to ensure all in-memory files get written to disk, then backing up the volume contents, and then starting the stack again.
 When using such method, you can